 Fear of Being Dismissed as Useless or Frivolous

 Now that’s a valid fear indeed.
-No one wants to be dismissed, nor should anyone be, in my opinion.
+No one wants to be dismissed.

 So Now What?

-I propose we rethink what we mean when we talk about “too woo woo” or when we catch ourselves thinking or saying “I’m not woo woo!” defensively.
+I propose we rethink what we mean by “too woo woo” or when we catch ourselves thinking or saying “I’m not woo woo!” defensively.

 Let’s consider saying what we really mean.
 Then, I propose we show more of what we really believe and what really works for us.
 That would be grounded in reality, for real.

 If you believe in intuition, talk about it.
-If you have a healing method you believe in, share that.
+If you have a healing method you believe in, consider sharing that.

 No need to worry about what the dominant culture will think.
 Let that old paradigm messaging shrink while you let truth grow and expand.